-What differentiating factor do you think led to McDermott winning the the key ones.
+What differentiating factor do you think led to McDermott winning the contract?

+the key ones.

 First, as McDermott, we have been executing projects in Oatar for more than 30 years.
 This deep knowledge of the country, the customers and how to execute successfully here was a crucial component in our success.
 Second, McDermott performed the Front End Engineering Design or FEED for this development which is a critical success factor.
 The FEED lasted more than 12 months and was our largest FEED executed 100% from Oatar.
-This allowed McDermott to gain a deep understanding of the project and to create design solutions that benefitted development using all of the experience and knowledge that we have regarding executing projects in Qatar.
+This allowed McDermott to gain a deep understanding of the project and to create design solutions that benefitted the development using all of the experience and knowledge that we have regarding executing projects in Qatar.

-Third, we have proposed a 100% Qatar based execution plan for the project management team which allows us to be very close to the full Qatargas collaboration and cooperation between the teams, which is essential for these large, long, complex projects.
+Third, we have proposed a 100% Qatar based execution plan for the project management team which allows us to be very close to the full Qatargas organisation, allowing for a strong chains.
+These supply chains remain collaboration and cooperation between the teams, which is essential for these large, long, complex projects.